 The short-lived Later Zhao dynasty 後趙 (319-350) increased the ranks to 18, later 24.
 This is somewhat different from the male officials that were ranked into nine ranks (jiupin 九品), each with a half-rank, resulting in 18 ranks.

-Terminology changed under the early years of the Tang period 唐 (618-907), so that there were 19 ranks of palace women (neiguan 内官) namely:
+Terminology changed under the early years of the Tang dynasty 唐 (618-907) which made use of 19 ranks of palace women (neiguan 内官) namely:

 |昭儀||zhaoyi||Lady of Bright Deportment||1||2A|

 |昭媛||zhaoyuan||Lady of Bright Beauty||1||2A|

 |充儀||chongyi||Lady of Complete Deportment||1||2A|

 |采女||cainü||Lady of Elegance||27||8A|

 Emperor Xuanzong 唐玄宗 (r.
 712-755) added the 1A-ranks of Gracious Consort (huifei 惠妃), Elegant Consort (lifei 麗妃) and Splendid Consort (huafei 華妃).